aequos-solutions/modern-data-visualizer/docs/usage/data-filters/index.md

 - **Static filter**: a 'Static' filter means the filter doesn't care about filter values sent by the data source and provides its own arbitrary values regardless of input values.
 A date range picker or a taxonomy picker (or any picker) are good examples of what an 'Static' filter is.
 Such a filter do not need necessarily need a Data Visualizer connection.

 !!! note
-    The filter type is indicated for each filter.<br>
+    The filter type is indicated for each filter.<br />
     !["Taxonomy picker overview"](../../assets/webparts/data_filters/filter_type.png)

 ## Use indexed property bag properties with taxonomny values